Do you relate to any of the following?

 Most therapies used to treat adrenal problems are superficial and often prevent the deeper healing of the adrenal glands.
 This applies to hormone therapy, such as low doses of cortisol and DHEA, and the use of various herbs and vitamins.

-Full recovery from adrenal burnout is a long-term process and usually amounts to a lifestyle change.
+Full recovery from adrenal burnout is a long-term process and usually involves major lifestyle changes.
 It involves replenishing dozens of nutrients, resting the adrenal glands, avoiding heavy exercise, and thorough detoxification of the body.

 The healing program that I offer is excellent for all cases of adrenal burnout.
 It involves doing a hair analysis to assess your body chemistry and to determine your unique nutritional needs.
 It is a holistic approach that addresses the cause of adrenal burnout from multiple angles.
-To learn more about starting a program, please visit our new client’s page.
+To learn more about the program that I offer, visit Chronic Fatigue and Burnout.

 Burnout Can Be a Catalyst for Positive Change